How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 Enable VirtualBox Shared Folder on Windows Host for Linux OS (Guest)

 With the help of a virtual box, we can easily install OS within the main system.
-However, sharing files is a bit trivial between the main system and the one installed in it.
-Follow through and know how to enable shared folder in Virtualbox for Linux, Debian, Mint or Ubuntu, and Arch Linux as a guest system.
-We shall be putting in a universal way that will work for any Linux guest distribution.
+However, sharing files between the main system and the one installed in it is a bit trivial.
+Follow through and know how to enable shared folders in Virtualbox for Linux, Debian, Mint, or Ubuntu, and Arch Linux as a guest system.
+We shall put it in a universal way that will work for any Linux guest distribution.

-Now, to enable a shared folder between the host and the guest we need to follow a few steps.
+To enable a shared folder between the host and the guest, we need to follow a few steps.

 1. Install guest additions for the guest system.